WaPonX/MyVim/README.md

 # destribution

 this is a vimrc.
  but this vimrc can not support YCM. you can find Plugin YCM in .vimrc that be commented.

 # install

     ./install.sh

+# usage
+    if you insert a tab, that will be replaced 4 space.

+    <F4>                        open NERD
+    <C-w> + arrow key           change buf
+    <C-z>	                    Revocation